A-Kyle/CM1_utils/README.md

 # Utilities for Cloud Model 1 (CM1)
 #### Repo created 6 July 2026

-This repository contains utility scripts and notebooks for use with Cloud Model 1 (CM1) that may be of general use.
+This repository contains utility scripts and notebooks for use with Cloud Model 1 ([CM1](https://www2.mmm.ucar.edu/people/bryan/cm1); Bryan and Fritch 2002) that may be of general use.
 There is currently only one functionality provided here:
 The generation of __lsnudge__ (background sounding) files, with customizable specifications of various properties of the wind profile,